mdxpl/htmx-bundle-monorepo/docs/examples/form.md

 ### Step 3: Create a page template

 Twig does not render blocks that are not defined in the base template.
-When the request comes from HTMX, it will automatically return a specific block from the template instead of the entire page.
+When the request comes from htmx, it will automatically return a specific block from the template instead of the entire page.

 ```html
 {# templates/demo/index.html.twig #}